chradev/Adroid/README.md

 </td>
 <td colspan="2">

-The new RP2350 series of MCUs by Raspberry PI is now available and migrations from previous MCUs like RP2040 is an option for Adroid robot common staff.
-Significant advantages in the new generation MCUs are:<br>
+The new RP2350 series of MCUs from Raspberry is now available, and migrations from previous MCUs like RP2040 is an option for Adroid robot common staff.
+Significant advantages in the new generation of MCUs are:<br>

 <li> Dual-core architecture with Arm Cortex-M33 or Hazard3 RISC-V cores up to 150 MHz,</li>
 <li> Bigger internal RAM (520KB of SRAM) and 2 MB internal flash (in RP2354),</li>
 <li> Up to 16 MB of external QSPI flash/PSRAM via dedicated QSPI bus,</li>
-<li> 12x PIO state machines - 3x PIO blocks with 4 state machine each,</li>
+<li> 12x PIO state machines - 3x PIO blocks with 4 state machines each,</li>
-<li> More GPIOS (up to 48 in QFN-80 package) and other standard interfaces etc.</li>
+<li> More GPIOs (up to 48 in QFN-80 package), peripherals etc.</li>

 </td>
 </tr></thead></table>